toga56784/DHMO-16/README.md

 Subscribe to my [youtube](https://www.youtube.com/@toga56784)

 # Don't Read Me
-Unless you want to.
-The remainder of this README file is just notes for myself and anyone interested in helping to know exactly how the project works and what specifications it should work to.
+**Warning:** Don't README unless you want to.
+The remainder of this README file is just notes for myself and anyone interested in helping to know exactly how the project works.
+It covers the specifications.

-I will write the technical specifications later I should probably first of all make something that people can use.
+## CPU

+### Registers
+* The DHMO-16 uses 8 16-bit general purpose registers labeled R0-R7.
+* A 16 bit Program Counter that stores the currently accessed line's index in ROM.
+* A 16 bit Stack Pointer that stores the top of the stack.

+### Instructions
+|